cypress-io/cypress-documentation/content/api/commands/session.md

 fail the test simply because the page is running a little slow.
 Once your assertion passes, the session is cached.

-When restoring a saved session, if the `validate` function return `false`, throws an exception, returns a Promise that resolves to `false` or rejects, or contains any failing Cypress command, the session will be considered invalid, and `setup` will be re-run.
+When restoring a saved session, if the `validate` function throws an exception, returns a Promise that resolves to `false` or rejects, or contains any failing Cypress command, the session will be considered invalid, and `setup` will be re-run.
 So your `validate` function serves a dual purpose, it ensures that the initial setup has worked correctly **and** it checks that the session remains valid before re-use.

-Note that the page is not cleared after the `validate` function is executed.
-If you use `cy.visit()` in your validation, your test will continue on the visited page once `cy.session()` succeeds.
+Note that what happens after the `validate` function is run depends on the value of the `testIsolation` config option.
+If `testIsolation` is on (the default), the page is cleared before continuing with the rest of the test.
+If `testIsolation` is off, the page is **not** cleared.
+In the latter case, if you use `cy.visit()` in your validation, your test will continue to execute on that page once `cy.session()` succeeds.

 Here are a few `validate` examples: